Mary C. Gladstone

-After escaping from Singapore, 75 years ago in the middle of WW2, Angus Macdonald, the future Laird of Lee Castle drowned, when his transport was torpedoed by the Japanese.
+After escaping from Singapore during WW2, Angus Macdonald drowned, when his transport was torpedoed by the Japanese.
 All the British witnesses but one also died, some cannibalized by the other few survivors.
 Reports of Angus’s death caused a generation of family silence.
-Now, Mary C. Gladstone, his niece, has revisited his life, from his birth at Largie Castle, the family home on ancestral land, to his death in the Pacific, and finds that he died twice, once in fact, and again in the press, slandered by a jackal.
+As his niece, I revisit his life, from his birth at Largie, the family home on Argyll’s Kintyre peninsula, to his death in the Indian Ocean and find that he died twice, once in fact, and again in the press, slandered by a jackal.

 Largie Castle - a rifled nest

 342 pages: £27 hard - £14.25 paper

 hard cover: 978-1-939434-30-2

 “......a most poignant memorial biography, written by a niece about an uncle whom she never met......”

 The Thin Red Line, Argyll & Sutherland Highlanders

 “....erudite, deftly crafted, impressively informative and an inherently engaging study......